REST API definition

 "demo_api_exchangeRate_validator" - example of a validator calling an external service

-Postman is a tool for testing and working with APIs that allows you to easily send HTTP requests (e.g. GET, POST) and analyze server responses. (https://www.postman.com/)
+Postman is a tool for testing and working with APIs that makes it easy to send HTTP requests (e.g. GET, POST) and analyze server responses. (https://www.postman.com/arrow-up-right)

 Last updated